plumvillage/newsletter/src/2024/en/articles/sr-tam-duc--a-drop-of-water-in-the-sangha-river.md

 What nourished me those three weeks was also the presence of the little angels aged 6-12.
 One evening in the dining hall, upon seeing a group of little friends enjoying each other’s company over cups of drinks, I came over and asked:

-*“What are you drinking?”*
+> “What are you drinking?”

-*“We’re having Earl Grey,”* said an older one in the group.
+> “We’re having Earl Grey,” said an older one in the group.

-*“Will you be able to sleep if you drink tea?”*
+> “Will you be able to sleep if you drink tea?”

-` `*“I only use a little bit of tea.”*
+> “I only use a little bit of tea.”

 Before I could ask anything further, the youngest in the group, probably 6, said cheekily:

-*“I drink lots of tea and I don’t need to sleep, I stay up all night.”*
+> “I drink lots of tea and I don’t need to sleep, I stay up all night.”

-*“Really, you don’t need to sleep?
-So how can you grow up?”*
+> “Really, you don’t need to sleep?
+So how can you grow up?”

-*“You see, I haven’t slept but I’ve grown this big.”*
+> “You see, I haven’t slept but I’ve grown this big.”

 Then the little boy spanned out his little hand to measure himself from head to toes.
-Then the older boys in the group huddled around him, teasing, “*Come on!
-You slept so deep that your Mum had to wake you up, and you say you don’t need to sleep?”*
+Then the older boys in the group huddled around him, teasing,

+> “Come on!
+You slept so deep that your Mum had to wake you up, and you say you don’t need to sleep?”

 Witnessing this funny scene, I thought how innocent, mischievous, and lovely these kids were!
 I had the feeling as though my five nephews in Hue (Vietnam) were also present in these young boys.
 Plum Village had brought them here, playing with one another as siblings of one family for one week.
 I hope the fond childhood memories they had at Plum Village will lay a strong spiritual foundation early on in life; so when they grow up, whenever these memories come to mind, they will smile and feel warm inside.